No one WANTS to be a micromanager.

 So far, we’ve focused on mindset shifts that will prevent you from breathing down the necks of your capable team members.
 We’ll round out the list with a slightly more concrete action you can take: Setting smart deadlines.

 P.S.
 Want to make it super easy for your entire team to succeed without you breathing down their necks?
-Invest in my Goddess Boss Academy, and you’ll have dozens of project kits at your fingertips that you can simply hand off to your team.
+Invest in my VA Training Templates Library, and you’ll have dozens of project kits at your fingertips that you can simply hand off to your team.
 Get all the details right here.